zeeshansabeel/Hackathon/README.md

 4- Design and User Experience: Is the resume visually appealing and easy to use?

 Note: Plagiarism is illegal, immoral and unacceptable.
-Any student who plagiarizes will immediately be removed from the program. zeeshansabeelofficial@gmail.com Switch accounts
+Any student who plagiarizes will immediately be removed from the program.

 * Indicates required question
 Email *
-Record zeeshansabeelofficial@gmail.com as the email to be included with my response Milestone 1: Static Interactive Resume Builder (100 Points) Milestone 2: Publish on GitHub and Host on Vercel (100 Points) 1- Build a static resume using HTML, CSS, and TypeScript.
+Record (Email)as the email to be included with my response Milestone 1: Static Interactive Resume Builder (100 Points) Milestone 2: Publish on GitHub and Host on Vercel (100 Points) 1- Build a static resume using HTML, CSS, and TypeScript.